NitheeshB-33/Synapse-AI-App/README.md

-🧠 Synapse AI: The Ultimate Study Suite
+NotesGenie: The Ultimate Study Suite

-Synapse AI is a comprehensive study companion designed to transform passive reading into active learning.
+NotesGenie is a comprehensive study companion designed to transform passive reading into active learning.
 It combines Neural Summarization with Audio Synthesis and Logic Extraction to create a multi-modal learning experience.

-(Built for the IBM SkillsBuild AI Internship)

 🔗 Live Demo

-Click Here to Launch Synapse AI
+Click Here to Launch NotesGenie: https://synapse-ai-app-j6x2vxn6j3om52pjrumjja.streamlit.app/

 🚀 Unique Features